michimussato/OpenStudioLandscapes/README.md

 # deadline-docker

-Setup and launch your 3D Animation and VFX
-Pipeline backbone with ease, independence and scalability.
+Setup and launch Deadline - your 3D Animation and VFX Pipeline backbone - with ease, independence and scalability.

 A toolset to easily create reproducible